tysonjens/Notes/galv_notes.md

 #### Model selection

+*We need ways to compare candidate models to determine which, under varying circumstances, is the best.*

+**Total Sum of Squares (TSS):** the total possible variation in y - this is what we're trying to explain.

+**Residual Sum of Squares (RSS):** take each error term and square it, add them up.
+Boom.

+**R-squared:** is a measure of the linear relationship between X and Y.

+**Residual Standard Error:** An estimate of the standard deviation of errors, or the average aount aount that the resonse will deviate from the true regression line.

+**F-statistic:** Hypothesis that at least one coefficient is non-zero.

 #### Recursive Feature Elimination (RFE)
 *At each iteration, select one feature to remove until there are n feature left*